JoseH-Git/python-api-challenge/README.md

 Remember that each coordinate will trigger a separate call to the Google API.
 If you're creating your own criteria to plan your vacation, try to reduce the results in your DataFrame to 10 or fewer cities.

-Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file.

-Lastly, remember -- this is a challenging activity.
-Push yourself!
-If you complete this task, then you can safely say that you've gained a strong mastery of the core foundations of data analytics and it will only go better from here.
-Good luck!